 However, within each level of development there also exist "Windows of Opportunity."
-These refer to certain periods in brain development whereby certain skills can be learned best or optimally.
+These refer to specific periods in brain development whereby certain skills can be learned best or optimally.
 These too are age-specific periods in relation to the development of the brain that allow for creating and consolidating neural networks.

-If this "window of opportunity" tapers off without learning a particular skill, the chances of learning that skill optimally are reduced.
-While neuroplasticity (the ability of the brain to reorganize itself based on need) allows humans to learn continually, missing the optimal "window of opportunity" means the learner may not have the same degree of success or ease of learning as during the specific optimal time in brain development.
-More to the point, missing an age designated window of opportunity can impose long-term consequences in regard to learning or practicing certain types of motor development; emotional control; spoken language; math and logical thinking; instrumental music; etc.
+If this "window of opportunity" tapers off without learning a specific skill, the chances of learning that skill optimally are reduced.
+While neuroplasticity (the ability of the brain to reorganize itself based on need) allows humans to learn continually, missing the optimal "window of opportunity" means the learner may not have the same degree of success or ease of learning as during the optimal time in brain development.
+More specifically, missing an age specific window of opportunity can impose long-term consequences in regards to learning or practicing certain types of motor development; emotional control; spoken language; math and logical thinking; instrumental music; etc.